Kurdish leader in Syria calls for diplomatic solutions to conflict with Turkey

 He alleged that the Turkish strikes, which have damaged electricity and oil facilities and bakeries, have had severe consequences for civilians and are part of a broader strategy by Turkey to force a demographic shift by pushing Kurdish residents out of the area.

-The strikes have killed at least 18 people, mostly civilians, with injured more than 60.
+The strikes killed at least 18 people, mostly civilians, and injured more than 60.
 Abdi said in some cases Turkish strikes had targeted emergency teams responding to the initial strike.

 While the withdrawal applies solely to Iraq, with no immediate plans to exit Syria, Abdi expressed concern over how the coalition’s diminishing presence in the region could affect operations in Syria.